mryel00/spyglass/docs/CONTRIBUTING.md

 ## Format of Commit Messages

-Each commit should be similar to the following format to help with the review process:
+The header of the commit should be conformal with [conventional commits](https://www.conventionalcommits.org) and the description should be contained in the commit message body.

 ```
-<Module>: Capitalized, short summary (the 'what' of the change)
+<type>: lowercase, present form, short summary (the 'what' of the change)

 Optional, more detailed explanation of what the commit does (the 'why' and 'how').

 Signed-off-by: My Name <myemail@example.org>
 ```

-`Module` should be a directory name, filename or similar to help understand what part of the application is affected by the change.
+The `<type>` may be one of the following list:

+* `feat` - A new feature
+* `fix` - A bug fix
+* `test` - Adding a new test or improve an existing one
+* `docs` - Changes or additions to the documentation
+* `refactor` - Refactoring of the code or other project elements
+* `chore` - Other modifications that do not modify implementation, test or documentations

 It is important to have a "Signed-off-by" line on each commit to certify that you agree to the [developer certificate of origin](developer-certificate-of-origin.md).
 Depending on your IDE or editor you can automatically add this submission line with each commit.
 It has to contain your real name (please don't use pseudonyms) and contain a current email address.
 Unfortunately, we cannot accept anonymous submissions.

+You can use `git commit -s` to sign off a commit.

 ## Format of the Pull Request